proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 regular entries.

-Entering “` html`” (note that the switch is separated by a space!) after the path specification will result in the Proxy Application applying its HTML parser to the match instead of a plaintext parser, stripping out HTML markup and only offering the actual content for translation (otherwise, should the match contain markup, the
+Entering “` html`” (note that the switch is separated by a space!) after the path specification will result in the proxy applying its HTML parser to the match instead of a plaintext parser, stripping out HTML markup and only offering the actual content for translation (otherwise, should the match contain markup, the